AbrarKL/MyRoulette.XYZ/README.md

 2. Upload the database

-2. Input your details in 'config.php'
+2. Input your details in 'config.php' (dont forget the steam api key)

 3. Input your details in 'site.js'

 4. Input your details in '/js/roulette.js' (Enter your Domain or Server IP)

+5. Input your details in steamauth/SteamConfig.php

 5. In the console goto the 'site.js directory and input this command
    > node site.js